JAlexander22/DevOps_Bootcamp/README.md

      winrm-config    outputs WinRM configuration to connect to the machine
 ```
 -**Testing Dev Environment**
-Run the Vagrant file and inside `Environment/Spec-test`, run the command `rake spec`, to check if tests for Vargrant works
+Run the Vagrant file and inside `Environment/Spec-test`, run the command `rake spec`, to check if tests for Vagrant works
 - Start process of testing VM
 1) Navigate to `environment/spec-tests`
 2) `gem install bundler`